oluwaseunadenuga/ThreatLens_-Lab/README.md

 2. Enter a domain in the input field — e.g. `example.com`
 3. Check the **Safe-Scanning Policy** checkbox to confirm you have authorisation to scan the target
 4. Click **Scan**
-5. Wait for the scan to complete — status will update to `completed`
+5. Wait for the scan to complete — status will update to `completed.`
 6. Review results across the **Findings**, **Attack Surface**, **AI Report**, and **Raw Data** tabs

-> ⚠️ Scans are **rate-limited to 10 per day**.
+> Scans are **rate-limited to 10 per day**.
 The dashboard displays your current usage (e.g. `2/10 scans used today`).

 ---

-## 📊 Scan Results — example.com
+## Scan Results — example.com

 A scan was executed against `example.com` as a safe, authorised test target.
 ThreatLens returned the following results: